ALERT: Jobseekers are being fraudulently contacted by scammers. Click here to find out how to protect yourself from recruitment scams.

 Measure

 We believe in equality in all forms across our business.
 This KPI was introduced in FY21, with a target of reaching 50% by 2030.
-We define our senior leadership cohort as the three management levels below our Executive Board, which in FY24 represented the top c.670 managers in Hays.
+We define our senior leadership cohort as the three management levels below our Executive Leadership Team, which in FY25 represented the top c.635 managers in Hays.

-Female senior leaders decreased by 1.3% to 43.0%, driven by a higher proportion of voluntary female leavers than male during the year.
+Female senior leaders increased by 1.9% to 44.9%.
 We retain our ambitious target of parity by 2030.
-In FY25, we will undertake a review of job categories globally to ensure we have the most representative sample of senior leaders.
+In FY26, we will undertake a review of job categories globally to ensure we have the most representative sample of senior leaders.

 8. Greenhouse gas emissions (CO2 tonnes)